 You can store in your fridge for 4-5 days or in your freezer for 3 months when stored correctly.

 Looking for other brownie recipes?
 Try these:

-- 1 cup dark choc chips (you can use regular, dairy fee, sugar free)
+- 1 cup chocolate chips you can use regular, dairy fee, sugar free, carob, cacao nibs

 - 1 teaspoon vanilla extract